tavily-ai/langchain-tavily/README.md

 The tool accepts various parameters during instantiation:

-- `model` (optional, str): Controls the depth and thoroughness of the research.
+- `model` (optional, str): The model used by the research agent.
 Can be "mini" (quick, surface-level), "pro" (comprehensive, in-depth), or "auto" (automatically determined).
 Default is "auto".
 - `output_schema` (optional, dict): JSON Schema dict for structured output format.
 Default is None (returns unstructured text content).
 - `stream` (optional, bool): Whether to stream the research task results.
 Default is False.
 - `citation_format` (optional, str): Citation format for sources in the research report.
 Can be "numbered", "mla", "apa", or "chicago".
 Default is "numbered".
-- `mcps` (optional, List[MCPObject]): List of MCP (Model Context Protocol) objects to use for the research task.
-Default is None.

 For a comprehensive overview of the available parameters, refer to the [Tavily Research API documentation](https://docs.tavily.com/documentation/api-reference/endpoint/research)